 Although plant-based plastics are recyclable, they must be separated from traditional plastics prior to recycling.
 The recycled plastic pellets are generally of a lower quality and some recyclers will send the bioplastic to landfill as it is not viable to recycle them.

 Yes.
-Products using the patented Raws-Tech have been tested by top laboratories in the world and reported to comply with the strict standards of the European Union and the US Food and Drug Administration (FDA).
-The product is still being tested but the following results have been achieved.
+Products using the patent pending RAWS-Tech have been tested by top laboratories in the world and reported to comply with the strict standards of the European Union and the US Food and Drug Administration (FDA).

 The EU definition of single use plastics specifically defines the product of oxo-degradable plastics as fragmentation to microplastics with chemical decomposition.
 PaktoEarth are completely different products and have been proven under testing (ASTM 6954) to decompose to air, water and less than 1% biomass and not chemical composition according to the EU definition.